-Say: Listen to this sentence: The spider is weaving a web.
+Say: Listen to this sentence.
+The spider is weaving a web.
 Now, you say it.

 (Children repeat the sentence.)
 Listen again.
 Assign one child to each word in the sentence and instruct them to stand in front of the class.
-Stand behind each child as you repeat their word in the sentence.
+Stand behind each child as you repeat his or her word in the sentence.